-"Road Services have a core staffing complement of 32 operatives to treat the road and footpath network during periods of adverse weather.
-There are a 27 items of plant and vehicles available to provide the winter service based at the Fushiebridge Depot.
+Road Services utilised its core staffing complement of 36 operatives to treat the road and footpath network during periods of adverse weather.
+There are 27 items of plant and vehicles available to provide the winter service based at the Fushiebridge Depot.
 When required these resources are supplemented through the use of Council staff within Land and Countryside Services, Property Maintenance and Waste Services.
-In addition through a Winter Framework contract local companies are engaged through competitive tendering via the Council's procurement process."
+In addition through a Winter Framework contract companies are engaged through competitive tendering via the Council's procurement process.